Cooper315315/File-upload-simulation/README.md

 ## 1. Introduction and Question
 **Introduction:**
 "Unrestricted File Upload (CWE-434)" is a critical vulnerability identified in the previous group assignment.
-In this assignment, we will demonstrate how this vulnerability operates and how to circumvent this vulnerability in a simulated enviroment.
+In this assignment, we will demonstrate how this vulnerability operates and how to circumvent this vulnerability in a simulated environment.

 Many application uses file extension checks to restrict malicious files upload.
-However, research has shown that this method is not an effective mechanism against malicious files upload.
+However, research has shown that this method is not effective against malicious files upload.
 Attackers can bypass this checks by renaming extensions of the malicious files (e.g., from `shell.php` to `shell.jpg`) or using double extensions ((e.g., from `install.exe` to `install.exe.jpg`)(Suryaningrat et al, 2024)

-A secure approach is the implementation of Magic Bytes validation (or file signatures).
+A secure approach is the implementation of Magic Bytes validation.
 Magic Bytes refers to a unique sequences of characters, and each file type has its own unique sequences (e.g. jpg: `FF` `D8`).
-This method validates both file extention and the magic bytes to ensure the content matches with its claimed extension, which effectively prevents bypassing techniques such as renaming extension and double extension.
+This method validates both file extension and the magic bytes to ensure the content matches with its claimed extension, which effectively prevents bypassing techniques such as renaming extension and double extension.
 (Blackbird-eu, 2024)

 **Question:**
 *"Does content validation (magic bytes) enhance security effectiveness compared to extension validation alone? "*